Table Of Contents

 Copper is one of the most effective materials used in RF shields.
 While copper can be relatively expensive, it provides highly effective conduction, absorption and attenuation of incoming RF signals.

-Standard copper, beryllium copper, bronze and brass all find uses in RF shields for various applications because they share the above described properties and are fairly easy to form and work with regardless of the shape required for the RF shield.
+Standard copper, beryllium copper, bronze and brass all find uses in radio frequency shields for various applications because they share the above described properties and are fairly easy to form and work with regardless of the shape required for the RF shield.

 With a silver appearance and a natural ability to withstand corrosion, nickel silver is widely available and often used in RF shields.
 It’s a copper alloy with many of the same properties as copper and its variations.